 - You will finish the tour by walking around the nearby Bazar-e Vakil, regarded as one of the finest and most evocative bazaars in the country.

 - You will spend another night in Shiraz, perhaps visiting one of the many Iranian restaurants for a Persian feast.

 Day 9 - Shiraz - Abarqu - Yazd

-- We leave Shiraz and make our way to Abarqu, where we visit the mosque and a 4000-year-old cypress tree.
+- You will leave Shiraz and make your way to Abarqu today, where you will visit the mosque and a 4000-year-old cypress tree.

-- We then drive to Yazd, one of the oldest continually inhabited cities in the world.
+- You will then drive on to Yazd, one of the oldest continually inhabited cities in the world.

-- After a short rest, we visit impressive Jameh Mosque, notable for its twin minarets that tower above the city at 48 metres each.
+- After a short rest, you will visit impressive Jameh Mosque, notable for its twin minarets that tower above the city at 48 metres each.

-- From here we are ideally placed to explore the old part of the city also.
-We also take a look at the Fire Temple and Towers of Silence - both vestiges of the city's Zoroastrian heritage.
+- From here you are ideally placed to explore the old part of the city.
+You will also take a look at the Fire Temple and Towers of Silence - both vestiges of the city's Zoroastrian heritage.
 This religion, which dates back over 4000 years, was at one time the state religion of Iran before the arrival of Islam.

 - One of the most distinctive features of Yazd are the wind towers ('badgirs') that capture even the softest of breezes and send them through the buildings below to cool them.

 Dad Hotel or similar